Stabilizers for ergodic actions and invariant random expansions of non-archimedean Polish groups: Preliminaries

 \begin{definition} Let $G\leq S_\infty$ be a closed subgroup and let $\LL$ be a language which contains $\LL_G$.
 A \defin{$G$-structure} in the language $\LL$ is an element of $\Struc_{\LL}$ which is an expansion of the canonical structure $\M_G$. \end{definition}

 We denote by $\Struc_\LL^G$ the space of $G$-structures in the language $\LL$.
 This is a closed subset of $\Struc_{\LL}$ and there is a natural continuous $G$-action on $\Struc_\LL^G$ which is induced from the $G$-action on $\Struc_\LL$ and is called the \defin{relativized logic action} \cite[\S2.7]{BeckerKechris}.
 With this terminology, for any language $\LL$, there is a canonical homeomorphism between $\Struc_\LL$ and $\Struc^{S_\infty}_{\LL\sqcup\LL_{S_{\infty}}}$ and we will therefore consider elements of $\Struc_\LL$ as $S_\infty$-structures.
 We will use the relativized logic action in an essential way in Section \ref{sec.rigidity} through a universality theorem of Becker and Kechris \cite[Thm.~2.7.4]{BeckerKechris}, which states that whenever $\LL\setminus\LL_G$ contains relations of arbitrarily high arity, then for any Borel action $G\curvearrowright X$ on a standard Borel space, there exists a Borel $G$-equivariant injective map $X\to\Struc_\LL^G$.
+Let us state the following variation of the latter theorem, which will allows us to translate results about invariant random expansions to results about p.m.p.\ actions.